 Fat Buster

 If the 3.2 percent obesity rates in Japan and Korea are any indication of diets high in seaweed preventing excess weight gain, compared to 30.6 percent in the U.S., then seaweed soup may have fat-preventing capabilities.
-Preliminary research at Newcastle University in Newcastle upon Tyne, England is showing that alginate, a natural fiber found in sea kelp, a type of seaweed, stops the body from absorbing fat.
-According to lead scientist Dr. Ian Brownlee, the initial findings indicate that alginates have a considerable ability to lower fat digestion.
+According to a report from Science Daily, preliminary research at Newcastle University in Newcastle upon Tyne, England is showing that alginate, a natural fiber found in sea kelp, a type of seaweed, stops the body from absorbing fat.
+Lead scientist Dr. Ian Brownlee explains that the initial findings indicate that alginates have a considerable ability to lower fat digestion.